lhelms2/howto_rtd/docs/source/help.rst

 .. _Read the Docs Tutorial: https://docs.readthedocs.io/en/stable/tutorial/

-If you find an issue (editorial error, technical error, needs updating, ...), *link* create an issue.
+If you find an issue (editorial error, technical error, needs updating, ...), see :ref:`issues`.

 For anything else, contact XXXXX.